deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

 .. tip::
   If the machine running deegree webservices uses a proxy to access the internet and you don't see any available example configurations, you will probably have to configure the proxy settings.
 Ask your network administrator for details.

-If you click on **Import**, the corresponding example workspace will be fetched from the artifact repository of the deegree project and extracted in your deegree workspaces folder.
-Depending on the workspace and your internet connection, this may take a few minutes (the Utah demo workspace is the largest one and about 70 MB in size).
+If you click **Import**, the corresponding example workspace will be fetched from the artifact repository of the deegree project and extracted in your deegree workspaces folder.
+Depending on the workspace and your internet connection, this may take a while (the Utah demo workspace is the largest one and about 70 MB in size).

 After downloading has completed, the new workspace will be listed in section "Available workspaces":